About adrenaline

 Doctors should do a thorough assessment before prescribing adrenaline.
 This is best done at a specialist allergy clinic or by a GP who has had specialist training in allergy management.

-If you are prescribed adrenaline auto-injectors, keep them with you at all times in case of an emergency.
+If you are prescribed adrenaline, keep two devices with you at all times in case of an emergency.

 adrenaline for allergies advice